SHAKE Price Tops $2,552.82 on Major Exchanges (SHAKE)

-SHAKE (SHAKE) traded flat against the U.S. dollar during the twenty-four hour period ending at 17:00 PM E.T. on June 15th.
-SHAKE has a total market capitalization of $1.48 million and approximately $43,296.00 worth of SHAKE was traded on exchanges in the last day.
-Over the last seven days, SHAKE has traded flat against the U.S. dollar.
-One SHAKE coin can now be purchased for approximately $2,552.82 or 0.04024030 BTC on popular exchanges.
+SHAKE (SHAKE) traded flat against the dollar during the 1 day period ending at 0:00 AM E.T. on June 17th.
+SHAKE has a market cap of $1.48 million and $43,296.00 worth of SHAKE was traded on exchanges in the last 24 hours.
+One SHAKE coin can now be bought for about $2,552.82 or 0.04024030 BTC on popular exchanges.
+During the last seven days, SHAKE has traded flat against the dollar.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.